Back to Blog

 AI detection in hiring is still evolving, but the trend is clear.
 Some companies run applications through detection tools as part of their screening process.
 Others rely on recruiter judgment.
 Most use some combination.

 The key insight is that detection isn't binary.
 There's no single test that definitively proves text was AI-generated.
-Instead, detection works on probabilities — statistical patterns, watermark presence, stylistic analysis.
-This means the more you personalize and clean your text, the lower the probability score.
+Instead, AI-writing detectors work on probabilities, analyzing the visible writing — word choice, sentence rhythm, and how predictable the text is.
+They are not scanning for invisible characters; cleaning those out won't move the score.
+This means the more you personalize your text in your own voice, the lower the probability score.

-Following the workflow above addresses both automated and human detection.
-Watermark removal handles the technical layer.
-Personalization with real experience handles the stylistic layer.
+Following the workflow above addresses both automated and human review.
+Cleaning up invisible characters handles file hygiene.
+Personalization with real experience is what actually changes how your resume reads to a detector or a recruiter.
 Together, they let you use AI as a starting point without it becoming a disqualifying factor.

 For more on how these detection systems work, see our guide on how AI detection tools work.